kkga/kkga/dlog/traits-bitflags.md

 ---
+title: Using bit flags in Godot
 date: 2020-03-29
 ---

-# Using bit flags in Godot

 here's a little tip i wanted to share.